 Winship Invest$ Prostate Cancer Research Pilot Grant

-Thanks to generous gifts from the Dunwoody Country Club Champions Golf Association and the Club’s John H. Kauffman Prostate Cancer Fundraiser, Winship Cancer Institute is pleased to announce a prostate cancer research pilot grant opportunity for Emory faculty.
+Thanks to generous gifts from the Senior Men’s Golf Association of Dunwoody Country Club and the Club’s John Kauffman Prostate Cancer Golf Event, Winship Cancer Institute is pleased to announce a prostate cancer research pilot grant opportunity for Winship members.
 Innovative proposals that address prostate cancer research including but not limited to basic or translational research, investigator initiated clinical trials (related IRB submission must be either in review or approved), health disparities, imaging, survivorship or quality of life will be considered for funding.

-The application process for the 2018 cycle is currently open.
+The application process for the 2023 cycle is now open.